yantavares/api-movie-recommendation/README.md

 ## Error Handling

-The API uses standard HTTP response codes to indicate the success or failure of requests.
-In the case of errors, a JSON response will be returned with details about the error.
+The API uses standard HTTP response codes for success or failure notifications.
+Errors return a JSON response with error details.